rogerbarton/vr-modeling/Assets/Prefabs/index.md

 ## UI Generator Components

 These are items that can be added to the **VerticalScrollList**, in the **XrCanvas**, from C#.
-These are all referenced by the instance of the `UiManager` in the scene (found on the UI gameObject) under the `UI Component Prefabs` header.
+These are all referenced by the instance of the :cs:class:`UiManager` in the scene (found on the UI gameObject) under the `UI Component Prefabs` header.

 ## UI Input Hint Data

-These aren't technically prefabs but [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) which is a simple data storage (compared to a database).
+These aren't technically prefabs but :cs:class:`ScriptableObject` s, which is a simple data storage (compared to a database).
 This is where we store what the input hints will display.
 It is done in a hierarchical fashion with one instance per state and sub-state.
-This is used by `UiInputHints.Repaint()`.
-See also `UiInputLabel.SetData()`
+This is used by :cs:func:`UiInputHints.Repaint`.
+See also :cs:func:`UiInputLabel.SetData`

 ## VR Controllers